 Equal Employment Opportunity

 The Killeen Police Department is committed to hiring a well-qualified workforce that reflects the diversity within our city.
 We have prepared an Equal Employment Opportunity Utilization Report (PDF) outlining our strategy to attain this goal.
-For more information regarding employment as a Police Officer with the Killeen Police Department, please contact the Personnel Resource Officer:
+For more information regarding employment as a Police Officer with the Killeen Police Department, please contact the Recruiting Office:

 Incentives & Training

 Experienced TCOLE certified police officers are eligible for a $3,000 sign on incentive, alternate pay plan, accelerated Field Training Program and hiring preference.
 Certified officers may be required to attend the Killeen Police Academy.
-Contact the Personnel Resource Officer and Training Sergeant for details.
+Email the Recruiting Office for details.

 KPD Minimum Requirements